Kaesebrot84/hips-lib/README.md

 }
 ```

+## TODO:

-// TODO: Create and test an image with a secret and a password
+* Create and test an image with a secret and a password
+* Add examples